-Mendelian disorders refer to those genetic disorders caused due to mutations in a single gene.
+The definition of Mendelian Disorders refers to those genetic disorders caused due to mutations in a single gene.
 The Mendelian Disorders are caused due to the inheritance of genes by laws formulated based on the work of Gregor Mendel.
 These disorders can be predictable, autosomal dominant, autosomal recessive, or linked to the X chromosome.
+This topic is included in the Class 12 chapter Principles of Inheritance and Variation in Biology.

 Latest: NEET 2024 Paper Analysis and Answer Key